rigdev/docs/docs/capsules/github-actions.md

 import ThemedImage from '@theme/ThemedImage';

 # Deploy your application to a Capsule using Github Actions

 In this document, you'll learn how to build and deploy your application automatically using [Github Actions](https://github.com/features/actions).

 ## Prerequisites

 It is assumed that you have a Rig Capsule up and running, see [Deploy Your Application](/capsules/create-deploy) if not.
-You should also have a GitHub repository that you would like to build and deploy to your capsule.
+You should also have a GitHub repository from which you would like to build and deploy to your capsule.

 ## Example workflow using the actions